 Where L is defined in 11.6.1 (Key Hierarchy).

+BIP-GCMP-128 uses AES with a 128-bit integrity key and BIP-GCMP-256 uses AES with a 256-bit integrity key.
+The authentication tag for both BIG-GCMP-128 and BIG-GCMP-256 shall be 128 bits (16 octets).

 BIP uses the IGTK to compute the MMPDU MIC.
 The authenticator shall distribute one new IGTK and IGTK PN (IPN) whenever it distributes a new GTK.
 The IGTK is identified by the MAC address of the transmitting STA plus an IGTK identifier that is encoded in the MME Key ID field.